 - a MAC subheader and successRAR;

-- a MAC subheader and MAC SDU for CCCH or DCCH;
+- a MAC subheader and MAC SDU for CCCH or DCCH or DTCH;

 - a MAC subheader and padding.

+Editor’s Note: FFS whether subsequent DL can be transmitted by msgB or it can only be transmitted by dynamic DL grant after successful contention resolution for 2-step RA-SDT.

 A MAC subheader with Backoff Indicator consists of five header fields E/T1/T2/R/BI as described in Figure 6.1.5a-1.
 A MAC subPDU with Backoff Indicator only is placed at the beginning of the MAC PDU, if included.

 A MAC subheader for fallbackRAR consists of three header fields E/T1/RAPID as described in Figure 6.1.5a-2.
 A MAC subheader for successRAR consists of eight header fields E/T1/T2/S/R/R/R/R as described in Figure 6.1.5a-3.
 A MAC subheader for MAC SDU consists of the four header fields R/F/LCID/L as described in Figure 6.1.2-1 and Figure 6.1.2-2.